 This type of installation will draw the air required for combustion from within the space surrounding the appliance and from areas or rooms adjacent to the space surrounding the appliance.
 This may be from within the space in a non-confined location or it may be brought into the furnace area from outdoors through permanent openings or ducts.
-A single, correctly sized pipe from the furnace vent connector to the outdoors must be provided.
-Combustion air is brought into the furnace through the unit top panel opening.
+It is not piped directly into the furnace.
+A single, properly sized pipe from the furnace vent connector to the outdoors must be provided.
+It is recommended that the supplied intake coupling and 18 in.
+(46 cm) of pipe be attached to the furnace to prevent accidental blockage of the combustion air intake.